totes ISOTONER | Eastman House | Radford Crescent | Billericay | Essex CM12 0DN

 Hazard: Meeting Rooms – potential risk of infection or transfer of virus due to close contact.

-1. Employees are advised that meetings of up to 4 people only may be held in the Board Room and Just Sheepskin Showroom, meetings of up to 8 people may be held in the Main Showroom and then only when absolutely essential.
-Video-conferencing is encouraged as a safe alternative for both internal and external meetings.
-Where face-to-face meetings are necessary, social distancing guidelines must be followed and suitable face coverings are actively encouraged as an additional measure.
+1. Employees are advised that face-to face meetings of up to 3 people only may be held in the Board Room and Just Sheepskin Showroom, meetings of up to 8 people may be held in the Main Showroom and then only when absolutely essential.
+Social distancing guidelines must be followed and face coverings are mandatory, unless documented exemptions apply on medical grounds.
+Video-conferencing is proving a safe, successful and convenient alternative for both internal and external meetings.

 2. Visitors from outside the Company are discouraged unless absolutely essential, e.g. contract cleaning staff.

-3. Meetings will not be catered and attendees are responsible for their own refreshments and for washing their own crockery and glassware.
+3. Any face-to-face meetings that are deemed necessary will not be catered under any circumstances.
+Attendees are responsible for their own refreshments and for washing their own crockery and glassware.
 Anti-bacterial wipes should be used to sanitise surfaces after any meeting has taken place.

 4. Attendees should not share equipment – pens, etc.